Mobile menu

 Millet flours

 Millet flour is a mild-flavored, light-colored flour, making it perfect for using in either sweet or savory recipes.
-It’s great for using in muffins, cookies and cornbreads.
+The most common variety is pearl millet.
+It can create a crumbly texture, so it’s great for crackers and cornbread.
+If you’re looking to use it in baked good like muffins, cakes, or cookies, it’s best to combine it with other flours.

 rice flour